mercurius-js/mercurius/README.md

 await gateway.listen(4000)
 ```

-#### Automatically refresh schema inside Gateway mode
+#### Periodically refresh federated schemas in Gateway mode

-Service which uses Gateway mode can obtain a new version of schema automatically.
-A developer should provide a few additional parameters into the Gateway config:
+The Gateway service can obtain new versions of federated schemas automatically within a defined polling interval using the following configuration:

-- `gateway.pollingInterval` is an interval between fetching new schema (if schema didn't change, a gateway will use cached one)
+- `gateway.pollingInterval` defines the interval (in milliseconds) the gateway should use in order to look for schema changes from the federated services.
+If the received schema is unchanged, the previously cached version will be reused.

 ```js
 const gateway = Fastify();